-Dreamworld Wildlife Foundation (DWF) was established in 2012 to provide support, practical assistance and funding for wildlife conservation initiatives, particularly relating to the ecology of threatened and endangered species.
-DWF is approved under its constitution to support direct conservation efforts, relevant research, public education, advocacy and co-operation with like-minded organisations and regulatory authorities to protect wildlife.
+Dreamworld Wildlife Foundation (DWF) was established in 2012 to provide support, practical assistance and funding for wildlife conservation initiatives, particularly the ecology of threatened and endangered species.
+We support direct conservation efforts, relevant research, public education, advocacy and co-operation with like-minded organisations and regulatory authorities to protect wildlife.

-Since being established in 2012, DWF has received public donations of over $1.5 million.
-These donations are largely linked to activities within the Dreamworld Theme Park business of the Ardent Leisure Group.
-Donations from royalties from merchandise sales and wildlife activities within the theme park, supplemented by public donations received through bequests, a workplace giving program, website and in-park donation boxes have all contributed to this donation stream.
+Since being established in 2012, DWF has generously received public donations of over $2 million.
+These donations are largely linked to activities within Dreamworld Theme Park from royalties on merchandise sales and wildlife activities, supplemented by bequests and donations made online and in-park.
+DWF also receives funds from external partners, such as international zoos.

 The wildlife on display at Dreamworld are ambassadors for their wild cousins.
-Without getting up close and personal to these amazing creatures, DWF could not possibly generate the donations that we need to achieve our goals.
+Without getting up close and personal to these amazing animals, DWF could not possibly generate the donations we need to achieve our goals.
+Animal welfare and quality of animal care is paramount in any of the programs DWF partners with.
+Please download Dreamworld’s Position Statement on Animal Welfare for further information.

 Dreamworld Wildlife Foundation LTD